NomicFoundation/hardhat/examples/ts-sample/README.md

-# Hardhat Sample for Ignition
+# Hardhat Typescript Sample for Hardhat Ignition

-This hardhat project is a variant of Hardhat's typescript sample project.
+This project is Hardhat's typescript sample project enhanced with Hardhat Ignition.

 ## Deploying

-To run the ignition deploy against the ephemeral hardhat network:
+To run the Ignition deploy against the ephemeral Hardhat network:

 ```shell
 npx hardhat ignition deploy LockModule